mhrons/mhrons.github.io/docs/pv_smooth.md

 ## Ideal predictive smoothing (IPLPF)
 We simulate the operation of ideal predictive smoothing (IPLPF) by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the time advance Δt (above defined) eliminates the filter’s time lag.
 In theory, such an ideal smoothing would minimize the accumulated energy, given the ramping limit. ***Using a reference LPF, the specific accumulation rate of IPLPF smoothing quantifies the solar intermittency.***
 The IPLPF analysis aims to reveal the ***potential affordability*** of PV smoothing, assuming that a real smoothing technology exists or will exist, performing close to the IPLPF.
-The numeric experiment is based on the measured solar irradiance over a period of 1 year, and the contemporary prices of LiFePO4 accumulators.
+Our numeric experiment is based on the measured solar irradiance over a period of 1 year, and the contemporary prices of LiFePO4 accumulators.

 ### Smoothing by IPLPF vs LPF